 Edward Wagner, Aeronautics Professor at MIT, urged the July 1922 Christian Science Monitor readers to be calm in spite of the Roma’s crash coming just after the cream of the Navy’s airship corps had been wiped out with the ZR-2.
 “The catastrophe at Hampton Roads, however, even following that at Hull, should not blind us to the real potentialities of the airship and to its real usefulness in the future… the preceding 20 years show hardly a single accident of the same sort.”
 Wagner’s appeal for calm was shouted down.

-The highly visible accidents prompted Congress to form a committee to grab some headlines in a way never possible after a submarine “disaster.”
+The highly visible accidents and public outcry prompted Congress to form a committee to grab some headlines in a way never possible after a submarine “disaster.”
 The latest newsreels, showing the funerals and bandaged survivors, were indeed gut-wrenching to aging lawmakers who grew up with Daguerre type images.
 A hearing was scheduled for December, 1922.

 Elsewhere, the men who’d been part of the effort to isolate and bottle helium in practical concentrations had been wondering if they had any future, what with all this talk of “return to normalcy.”
 The revelation of helium’s existence in the National Geographic article had been met with a yawn – and no interest in changing the nature of buoyant flight in order to use it.
-The Congressional hearing proved to be a golden opportunity – indeed, a key event in the history of the airship – for a main-ring circus show, a P. T. Barnum-quality performance to baffle the lay Congressmen.
+The Congressional hearing proved to be a golden opportunity – indeed, a key event in the history of the airship – for a main-ring circus show.
+It became a P. T. Barnum-quality performance to baffle the lay Congressmen.
 The challenge to demonstrate hydrogen blame in the “disaster” was the master stroke and it is key to understanding the civilization-changing events that followed.

 C.W.
 Seibel (photo) in his book “Helium, Child of the Sun,” cheerfully confesses the Bureau of Mines team took advantage of the two accidents to keep their helium empire funded in the postwar drawdown.
 But how to do that, in the absence of evidence hydrogen played a role in what were, in both cases, demonstrated gasoline explosions resulting from accident?
 Seibel wrote: “With this history of lighter-than-air craft, it was not strange that early in December, 1922, Dr. Moore was greatly concerned over the coming hearings which were to consider the future of the airship program.
 With a worried look, he told me a Congressional Appropriations Committee would consider the question on December 5, and he felt that a demonstration was needed to show the hazards of hydrogen and the advantages of helium.
 I suggested a simple experiment using two toy balloons, each filled with one of the two gases.
 He liked the idea.
 As the Congressional Committee watched, Dr. Moore proceeded with the experiment.
 Holding a helium-filled yellow balloon at the end of a string, he applied a burning taper.
 His hand was trembling and the wobbling taper merely seared a spot on the balloon, weakening it enough for the gas to escape with a hissing sound, but without bursting the balloon.
 When the taper was applied to the red balloon filled with hydrogen, there was a terrific explosion.
 The windows were rocked, and Congressmen raised out of their seats.
 Dr. Moore must have been as surprised as any member of the group, but he never batted an eye.
 ‘Gentlemen,’ he said, ‘if any of your boys are flying in military balloons or airships, do you want their ships filled with helium or will you be satisfied if they use hydrogen?’
 Afterwards, a member of the group said, ‘We can’t make the Army and Navy use helium, but we can say that none of the money we appropriate can be utilized to fill balloons or airships with hydrogen.’
 From that day on there was never a question about the advisability of using helium in lighter-than-air craft.
 Later, with a twinkle in his eye, Moore accused me of adding some air to the red balloon to create an explosive mixture—something I never admitted.”